Winters on Long Island might not be as cold as we make them out to be. Still, when the snow starts to fly a hot drink helps to take the chill away.

 46L Gerard Street

 Known for frozen treats and hot fudge sauce, Herrell’s also serves up some tasty hot chocolate.
-Choose from original, Mexican with a hint of cinnamon, malted, and peppermint.
-You can also pick up some hot chocolate mix to take home.
+Choose from a variety of flavors, including original (Mexican with a hint of cinnamon), malted, peppermint, and more.
+You can also pick up some hot chocolate mix to take home and enjoy later!

 RELATED: Old-fashioned ice cream parlors LI kids will love